Medication Search - Envarsus PA

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Envarsus PA medication come in?
+What form(s) does Envarsus PA come in?

 0.75 mg